Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Enter Burp Suite Tools for Penetration Testing

-There is a library for Burp Suite called blackboxprotobuf (get the original Burp Suite version, not the PyPi fork, unless you like infinite recursion bugs) that is designed to decode raw Protobuf wire messages, inject something naughty, then re-encode them again to see how a Protobuf endpoint behaves.
-We are going to have so much fun together in this next section.
+There is a library for Burp Suite called blackboxprotobuf (get the original Burp Suite version, not the PyPI fork, unless you like infinite-recursion bugs).
+It lets us decode raw Protobuf wire messages, inject something naughty, then re-encode them to see how a Protobuf endpoint behaves.

 Tip: At the top of your import chain before you import protobuf, add